DonRyuDragoni/list_todos/README.md

 listing my thoughts now to avoid unecessary requests.

 - most important thing, find the line size without user help;
-- organize the code for the parser, now parser.h is just a copy of parser.c;
+- organize the code for the parser (done, but not enough?)
-- multiple filename inputs (don't know if needed).

 Notes
 -----

-My whole experience with some usefull C program is this one; so, please, do not complain about the `parser.h` and `parcer.c` files.
-I'll fix them in due time.
+My whole experience with writing useful C program is this one, so hopefully it's not as horrible as I imagine.
+If it is, please, tell me how to improve it.
-Hopefully soon.

 Also, bugs can be reported [here][issues], or on [this email][myemail].